-Marketing departments are often chaotic places where keeping organized, communicating clearly, and hitting deadlines sometimes feel like pipe dreams.
-Last-minute projects derail priorities, meetings that should have been emails (or even just a Slack message) take you off task, and late nights at the office are all part and parcel with the job.
+Marketing departments are often chaotic places where keeping organized, communicating clearly, and hitting deadlines feel like pipe dreams.
+Last-minute projects derail priorities, meetings that should have been emails take you off task, and late nights at the office are part and parcel with the job.

-It all adds up to project delays and wasted money for often substandard work.
-Those three things together do not add up to a productive workplace or a satisfying career, either.
+It all adds up to project delays and wasted money for substandard work.
+Those three things together do not add up to a productive workplace or a satisfying career.